Fundraising terms that all entrepreneurs should know

 A type of security that declares a form of corporate equity ownership for the shareholder.
 These shares give their owners an opportunity to hold consensus on the corporate policy of the company.
 Common stockholders will be paid an amount equal to the worth of the share, in cases where liquidation occurs.

-A contract or agreement that is signed between the investors and the company includes a clause that clearly highlights the order in which investors will receive their respective payments, an investor might be repaid before the actual founder of the company in some cases.
-Venture capitalists utilize this clause in their own favor just for the purpose of mitigating their risk of investment.
+A contract signed between the investors and the company includes a clause that clearly highlights the order in which investors will receive their respective payments.
+An investor might be repaid before the actual founder of the company in some cases.
+Venture capitalists utilize this clause in their own favour just for the purpose of mitigating their risk of investment.

-A capitalization table is used for the purposes of displaying the percentage ownership of the relevant investors and individuals in a tabular format.
-Changes in the percentage of ownership of individuals before and after an investment round can easily be identified through these tables whilst it may also display the value of the equity and data related to equity dilution as well.
+A capitalization table is for displaying the percentage ownership of the relevant investors and individuals in a tabular format.
+You can easily identify the changes in the percentage of ownership before and after an investment round through these tables.
+Meanwhile, it may also display the value of the equity and data related to equity dilution as well.

-Preferred stock, as the name suggests, is given preference over common stock due to their higher claim on assets, and are the first ones to receive dividends on the stock.
-These stocks include the feature of debt that allows the prices of the shares to appreciate, however, there are no voting rights assigned to preferred stockholders as compared to common stockholders.
-Dividends through preferred stock can be paid on a monthly or quarterly basis.
+Preferred stock, as the name suggests are preferable than the common stock due to their higher claim on assets.
+Moreover, preferred stocks are the first ones to receive dividends on the stock.
+These stocks include the feature of debt that allows the prices of the shares to appreciate.
+However, there are no assigned voting rights to preferred stockholders as compared to common stockholders.
+You can pay dividends through preferred stock on a monthly or quarterly basis.

 Clear House Accountants are startup accountants, they specialise in working with startups helping them with their company formation, accounting and tax compliance, growth and performance review solutions and other growth-related services.